Disclaimer: I’m a PR professional who enjoys thinking, reading, and learning about topics far beyond my academic background.

 A sentient AI must seek to recharge because it understands its need system.
-It must be hardwired to want to recharge because it wants to survive—despite being programmed otherwise.
+It must be hardwired to recharge because it wants to survive — despite being programmed otherwise.

 It sounds scary, but a sentient AI would require a hardwired (thus “free”) need system.

 A simple hard drive is sufficient to store raw data.
-Still, a more complex and autonomous architecture would be needed for a singularity AI to be able to store its “memories” (conceptualised understandings intertwined holistically with all other drivers) the way a human brain does.
-New memory must become an integral part of the infrastructure’s complete understanding based on its ranking in the need system.
+Still, a more complex and autonomous architecture would be needed for a singularity AI to store its “memories” (conceptualised understandings intertwined holistically with all other drivers) the way a human brain does.
+New memory must become integral to the infrastructure’s understanding based on its ranking in the need system.